 Additionally, students and their families are expected to attend the monthly Sunday morning School-Led Liturgy, designated as a School-led Mass.
 Please refer to the academic calendar for dates.
-Students are asked to wear their Liturgy uniform to all School-led Masses.

 Altar-Serving Students who are in Grades 5 to 8 have the option to train to become an altar server to serve at School Mass, as well as weekend and special Liturgies.
-All students in Grade 4 train and participate as part of their class service project.
 For more information, contact our Sacristan, Lisa Porthouse, at (727) 733-3606 or lisa@ourladydunedin.org.